-Ensuring that the person on the street, the final consumer/citizen/retail investor as well as institutional investors are clear about sustainability and water risk
+2. Ensuring that the person on the street, the final consumer/citizen/retail investor as well as institutional investors are clear about sustainability and water risk

 Transformation requires clarity about the purpose, about the role of financial institutions and other stakeholders and the path to follow.
 This is not currently the case.
-In a blog published by Matthew Orsagh, Director, Capital Markets, CFA Institute, on the PRI website 'Four areas of misunderstanding around ESG integration' (23 October 2019), the author highlights 'After holding 23 workshops in 17 markets over the past two years, a key takeaway on the state of ESG integration is that we are far from agreement on the definition of ESG itself and, by extension, ESG integration.
+In a blog published by Matthew Orsagh, Director, Capital Markets, CFA Institute, on the PRI website 'Four areas of misunderstand-ing around ESG integration' (23 October 2019), the author highlights 'After holding 23 workshops in 17 markets over the past two years, a key takeaway on the state of ESG integration of ESG itself and, by extension, ESG integration.
 No matter where we went, nearly a quarter to one-third of those in the room equated ESG integration to simple negative screening'.